Searching for a squark LSP of the first two families at the LHC: Strategy for the scanning

 \item Neutrino observables\\ We have imposed the results for normal ordering from Ref.~\cite{Esteban:2018azc}, selecting points from the scan that lie within $\pm 3 \sigma$ of all neutrino observables.
 On the viable obtained points we have imposed the cosmological upper bound on the sum of the masses of the light active neutrinos given by $\sum m_{\nu_i} < 0.12$ eV~\cite{Aghanim:2018eyx}.

 \item Higgs observables\\ The Higgs sector of the $\mn$ is extended with respect to the (N)MSSM.
-For constraining the predictions in that sector of the model, we have interfaced {\tt HiggsTools} \cite{Bahl:2022igd} with {\tt Multinest}, using a conservative $\pm 3 \gev$ theoretical uncertainty on the SM-like Higgs boson in the $\mn$ as obtained with {\tt SPheno}. {\tt HiggsTools} is a unification of HiggsBounds-5~{\cite{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013wla,Bechtle:2015pma,Bechtle:2020pkv, Bahl:2021yhk}} and HiggsSignals-2~{\cite{Bechtle:2013xfa,Bechtle:2020uwn}}.
+For constraining the predictions in that sector of the model and address whether a given Higgs scalar of the $\mn$ is in agreement with the signal observed by ATLAS and CMS, we have interfaced {\tt HiggsTools} \cite{Bahl:2022igd} with {\tt Multinest}.
+For the case of the SM-like Higgs boson in the $\mn$, we have used a conservative $\pm 3 \gev$ theoretical uncertainty on its mass as obtained with {\tt SPheno}. {\tt HiggsTools} is a unification of HiggsBounds-5~{\cite{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013wla,Bechtle:2015pma,Bechtle:2020pkv, Bahl:2021yhk}} and HiggsSignals-2~{\cite{Bechtle:2013xfa,Bechtle:2020uwn}}.
 Our requirement is that the $p$-value reported by {\tt HiggsTools} be larger than 5\%, which is equivalent to impose $\chi^2 < 209$ for the 159 relevant degrees of freedom taken into account in our numerical calculation.

 \item $B$~decays\\ $b \to s \gamma$ occurs in the SM at leading order through loop diagrams.
 We have constrained the effects of new physics on the rate of this process using the average {experimental value of BR$(b \to s \gamma)$} $= (3.55 \pm 0.24) \times 10^{-4}$ provided in Ref.~\cite{Amhis:2012bh}.
 Similarly to the previous process, $B_s \to \mu^+\mu^-$ and $B_d \to \mu^+\mu^-$ occur radiatively.
 We have used the combined results of LHCb and CMS~\cite{CMSandLHCbCollaborations:2013pla}, $ \text{BR} (B_s \to \mu^+ \mu^-) = (2.9 \pm 0.7) \times 10^{-9}$ and $ \text{BR} (B_d \to \mu^+ \mu^-) = (3.6 \pm 1.6) \times 10^{-10}$.
 We put $\pm 3\sigma$ cuts from $b \to s \gamma$, $B_s \to \mu^+\mu^-$ and $B_d \to \mu^+\mu^-$, {as obtained with {\tt SPheno}}. {We have also checked that the values obtained are compatible with the $\pm 3 \sigma$ of the recent results from the LHCb collaboration \cite{Santimaria:2021}, and with the combination of results on the rare $B_s^0 \to \mu^+ +\mu^-$ and $B^0 \to \mu^+ +\mu^-$ decays from the ATLAS, CMS, and LHCb \cite{CMS:2020rox}.